-Even though Lexington Law is one of the most recognizable credit repair companies and has a long history of business operations, we can’t recommend it based on a pending government action, multiple CFPB complaints, and a low, two-star average among BBB customer reviews.
+Even though Lexington Law is one of the most recognizable credit repair companies and has a long history of business operations, we can’t recommend it based on a previous class action settlement, multiple CFPB complaints, and a low, two-star average among BBB customer reviews.

 - Pros and Cons

 - Key Takeaways

 Overall costs are about average for the industry